-In the Discworld novel Thief of Time, the idea for the "glass clock" comes to Jeremy Clockson (who, rather than being crazy, is a little too sane) in a dream, and he's forced to write down the plans on the wall of his bedroom before he can forget them.
+In the Discworld novel Thief of Time, the idea for the "glass clock" comes to Jeremy Clockson (who is not so much crazy as so sane he wraps back around to crazy) in a dream, and he's forced to write down the plans on the wall of his bedroom before he can forget them.

 While in Men at Arms, Detritus the troll is trapped in a freezer house, and his silicon brain becomes super-cooled.
 He begins to puzzle out the nature of the universe through mathematics, writing his equations in the ice.
 When rescued, he can't remember what it was about, and his dwarf partner gets just enough time looking at the work before it melts to know it would take a very long time to figure it out.
 Though it was more tragic than crazy; the writing is described as a thing of beauty, pure understanding of mathematics itself.

 And in Moving Pictures, Dibbler wakes up in the middle of the night with the idea for "Blown Away" and, after a moment of discovering that he hasn't got any paper, writes the script on his bedsheets.
 This is playing the trope entirely straight, since the ideas for the moving pictures come from the Discworld's own set of Eldritch Abominations.